s-m33r/ipfs-img/README.md

-# IPFSgur - decentralized, censorship-resistant image hosting with IPFS using Filecoin
+# IPFSgur - decentralized, censorship-resistant image hosting using IPFS and Filecoin

 ![a screenshot of IPFSgur CLI displaying the home feed](./screenshot.png)